A dating app that matches users based on their DNA isn't a totally bad idea | OneZero | Dec. 12, 2019

-The team used a technique called mitochondrial replacement therapy to make embryos for four women, in hopes that a U.S. ban on its use will be lifted.
+The team used a technique called mitochondrial replacement therapy to make embryos for four women.

 Patient advocates and scientists launch push to lift ban on ‘three-parent IVF’ | STAT | April 16, 2019

-Supports of the technique say it could help certain women who are carriers of serious genetic diseases have healthy, biologically related children.
+Supports of the technique say it could help women who are carriers of serious genetic diseases have healthy biological children.

 Dissecting brains to find the biological answers to the mysteries of mental disorders | The Washington Post | April 9, 2019 (print)

-With freezers full of 3,000 brains, the Lieber Institute tries to figure out — and maybe cure — schizophrenia, PTSD, depression and other such illnesses.
+With freezers full of 3,000 brains, the Lieber Institute is trying to understand schizophrenia, PTSD, and depression.